Economic policy of the George W. Bush administration: Commentary on the Bush tax cuts

 House Minority Leader Richard Gephardt said the middle class will not benefit enough from the tax cut and the wealthy will reap unfairly high benefits.
 Senate Majority Leader Tom Daschle argued that the tax cut is too large, too generous to the rich and too expensive.

 Economists, including the Treasury Secretary at the time Paul O'Neill and 450 economists, including ten Nobel prize laureates, who contacted Bush in 2003, opposed the 2003 tax cuts on the grounds that they would fail as a growth stimulus, increase inequality and worsen the budget outlook considerably (see Economists' statement opposing the Bush tax cuts).
 Some argued the effects of the tax cuts have been as promised as revenues actually increased (although income tax revenues fell), the recession of 2001 ended relatively quickly, and economic growth was positive.

 The tax cuts had been largely opposed by American economists, including the Bush administration's own Economic Advisement Council.
 In 2003, 450 economists, including ten Nobel Prize laureate, signed the Economists' statement opposing the Bush tax cuts, sent to President Bush stating that "these tax cuts will worsen the long-term budget outlook... will reduce the capacity of the government to finance Social Security and Medicare benefits as well as investments in schools, health, infrastructure, and basic research... [and] generate further inequalities in after-tax income."

 The Bush administration had claimed, based on the concept of the Laffer Curve, that the tax cuts actually paid for the themselves by generating enough extra revenue from additional economic growth to offset the lower taxation rates.
 However, income tax revenues in dollar terms did not regain their FY 2000 peak until 2006.
-Through the end of 2008, total federal tax revenues relative to GDP had yet to regain their 2000 peak.
+Through the end of 2008, total federal tax revenues relative to GDP had yet to regain their 2000 peak although it was increasingly between 2004 and 2007.

 When asked whether the Bush tax cuts had generated more revenue, Arthur Laffer stated that he did not know.
 However, he did say that the tax cuts were "what was right," because after the September 11 attacks and threats of recession, Bush "needed to stimulate the economy and spend for defense."

 Critics indicate that the tax revenues would have been considerably higher if the tax cuts had not been made.
 Income tax revenues in dollar terms did not regain their FY 2000 peak until 2006.
 The Congressional Budget Office (CBO) has estimated that extending the 2001 and 2003 tax cuts (which were scheduled to expire in 2010) would cost the U.S. Treasury nearly $1.8 trillion in the following decade, dramatically increasing federal deficits.

 The Tax Policy Center reported that the various tax cuts under the Bush administration were "extraordinarily expensive" to the Treasury: